-Chittenango, New York: All Things Oz MuseumOpened in 2011, the All Things Oz Museum claims to have over a thousand Baum- and Oz-related items in its collection.
-Chittenango is L. Frank Baum wrote The Wizard of Oz, and was born here in 1856.
+Chittenango, New York: All Things Oz MuseumOpened in 2011, the volunteer-run All Things Oz Museum claims to have over a thousand Baum- and Oz-related items in its collection.
+L. Frank Baum wrote The Wizard of Oz, and was born here in 1856.

 - Downtown, on the west side of Genesee St. just north of the merge between Hwys 5 and 13.

 Visitor Tips and News About All Things Oz Museum

 The All Things Oz Museum is in Chittenango, the birthplace of Wizard of Oz creator L. Frank Baum.[Barbara Evans, 12/02/2012]